stryker-mutator/stryker-net/docs/Configuration.md

 Default: `[]`

-## Git source
+## Git diff target
-Sets the source branch to compare with the current code on file system, used for calculating the difference when --diff is enabled.
+Sets the source commit-ish (branch or commit) to compare with the current codebase, used for calculating the difference when --diff is enabled.

 ```
-dotnet stryker --git-source "development"
+dotnet stryker --git-diff-target "development"
-dotnet stryker -gs "development"
+dotnet stryker -gdt "development"
 ```

 Default: `master`